 - Let the lentil-walnut loaf cool for at least ten minutes before cutting into slices.

 Looking for savory side dishes or decadent dessert ideas that go well with your vegan roast?
 Check out these tried-and-true recipes from our archive:

 - Tired of Soup?
 3 Easy Outside-the-Box Pumpkin Recipes

 - Vegan Spreads: DIY Veggie Spreads with Only 2 Ingredients

 - Easy Homemade Oatmeal Cookies – Three Recipes

 - Nice Cream Recipes: Vegan Banana Ice Cream in Five Minutes

 - Vegan Apple Pie Recipe: A Seasonal Favorite

 This article has been translated from German to English by Christie Sacco.
-You can read the original version here: Veganer Braten: 3 einfache Rezepte „Braten“- Alternativen** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original version here: Veganer Braten: 3 einfache Rezepte „Braten“- Alternativen** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?